Description of random fields by systems of conditional distributions: Systems of Dobrushin-type conditional distributions

-Returning to the consideration of the $1D$--distribution of a random field, we note that the random field $P$ may have many versions of it, while the following statements are true (see~\cite{DN2009}).
+Returning to the consideration of the one-point conditional distribution of a random field, we note that the random field $P$ may have many versions of it, while the following statements are true (see Propositions~\ref{Prop-VersCondDistr-Spec} and~\ref{Prop-QP-quasiloc} in this paper and Proposition 3.3 in~\cite{DN2009}).